anthowen/crowdfunding-dapp/packages/app/README.md

+# dApp

+## API

+- `/api/deposit` or `/api/withdraw`

+  Returns all deposits or withdraw logs for the crowdfunding event contract

+## Frontend

+- Home page

+  You can deposit or withdraw tokens, and see deposit/withdraw history

+- Faucet page

+  Mint test ERC20 tokens to use in the app.

 This is a [wagmi](https://wagmi.sh) + [RainbowKit](https://rainbowkit.com) + [Next.js](https://nextjs.org) project bootstrapped with [`create-wagmi`](https://github.com/wagmi-dev/wagmi/tree/main/packages/create-wagmi)

 # Getting Started

-Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.
+Run `yarn dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/pages/index.tsx`) will automatically update the webpage.